 The PEPFAR Blueprint: Creating an AIDS-Free Generation [PDF, 2.8MB] outlines the importance of youth in comprehensive prevention, care and treatment programming.
 The blueprint recognizes the need for age-appropriate, evidence-based, youth-friendly programs.
 It further recognizes that achieving effective HIV services requires tailoring interventions to young people’s specific needs, risks and interests.
 USAID remains committed to supporting the blueprint’s recognition of the need to continue evaluating the impact of PEPFAR-funded youth programs to further strengthen the evidence base.

-CURRENT PROGRAMMATIC HIGHLIGHTS
+RECENT PROGRAMMATIC HIGHLIGHTS

 Active Prevention and Communication for All (PACTO) is a USAID-supported project that is working to reduce HIV prevalence in three provinces in Mozambique.
 PACTO’s youth activities use an evidence-based approach to reach young people with HIV prevention education and access to health and other services.
 PACTO is also working to create safe environments for young people in families, schools and communities.